-One of the primary purposes of the Holy Spirit’s coming into a Christian life is to change that life.
+One of the primary purposes of the Holy Spirit’s coming into a Christian’s life is to change that life.

-It is the work of the Holy Spirit that conforms us to the image of Christ, making us more like Him.
+It is the work of the Holy Spirit that conforms us to the image of Christ.
 It is His presence within us that enables us to develop spiritual fruit in our lives.
 Without Him, we can do nothing (John 15:5, John 15:16).

 He has chosen and ordained us, that we should go and bring forth fruit, and that our fruit should remain.
-God’s divine purpose for our life is to bear fruit, but abundant fruit is possible only for those who live in intimate relationship with Jesus Christ, as a branch remains in the vine (John 15:1-8).
+God’s divine purpose for our life is to bear fruit.
+Abundant fruit is possible for those who live in an intimate relationship with Jesus Christ (John 15:1-8).

 What are the Fruits of the Holy Spirit?